UnFederalReserve/community/README.md

   \- browser/version
   \- wallet/version

-- There will be a follow-up regarding detailed calculations around APY so you can better optimize your strategy early next week.

-- We are purposely not giving you detailed instructions on how to use the platform.
-We want to treat you as "new users" to the platform and see if you are able to meet the main tasks above.

-- Keep trying out <a href="https://compound.finance" target="_blank">https://compound.finance</a>
-_Our application’s dApp will closely mimic this functionality_

 - Understand how to use MetaMask and switch to the **Rinkeby** network
 _NOTE:  we changed the network due to Chainlink® integration restrictions_